2025 Hawke's Bay Regional Council election

-The 2025 Hawke's Bay Regional Council election was a local election held from 9 September to 11 October in the Hawke's Bay Region of New Zealand, as part of that year's nation-wide local elections.
+The 2025 Hawke's Bay Regional Council election was a local election held from 9 September to 11 October in the Hawke's Bay region of New Zealand, as part of that year's regional council elections and other local elections held nation-wide.
 Postal voting and the first-past-the-post voting system were used.

 The Hawke's Bay Regional Council is made up of 11 councillors elected from 7 constituencies: Ahuriri/Napier (three councillors), Heretaunga/Hastings (three councillors), Wairoa, Ngaruroro, Tamatea/Central Hawke's Bay and two Māori constituencies (Māui ki te Raki and Māui ki te Tonga).